 Two of the most common causes of inherited hemolytic anemia are sickle cell anemia and thalassemia:

-Thalassemia is an inherited blood disorder where there is a decrease in hemoglobin production that results in anemia and smaller red blood cells.
+Thalassemia is an inherited blood disorder where there is an imbalance in hemoglobin globin chain production that results in anemia and smaller red blood cells.
 Only in its most severe form do the RBCs break apart (hemolysis) and have a shortened life span.
 This "beta major" form (also called Cooley's anemia) may result in growth problems, jaundice, and severe anemia.
-In milder forms, there is no hemolysis.
-This "beta minor" form (sometimes called beta thal trait) causes a mild anemia and no symptoms.
+In milder forms, there is no significant hemolysis.
+This "beta minor" form (sometimes called beta thal trait) causes a mild anemia and no obvious symptoms.

 Other less common types of inherited forms of hemolytic anemia include: